-Most popular, big name publications or blog aggregators like Medium have a trending section.
-If they serve a similar target market, hop over and get inspired from their popular blogs.
+Most popular, big-name publications or blog aggregators like Medium have a trending section.
+If they serve a similar target market, hop over, and get inspired by their popular blogs.

 Eg: Reese Witherspoon’s phenomenal address ‘Ambition is not a dirty word’ was the perfect time to write posts on ambition.

-This serves the dual purpose of not only solving your dilemma on what to write, but also by utilizing news-jacking, you initiate a part of content marketing and promotion from the get-go.
+This serves a dual purpose.
+Not only does it solve your dilemma on what are the topics to write about, but also by utilizing news-jacking, you initiate a part of content marketing and promotion from the get-go.